LukeDavitt/architecture_benchmark/README.md

 ## Setup

 It is recommonded to run this repo as a docker instance.
 This will be the quickest and easiest setup.
 Simply install [Docker](https://www.docker.com).
 After that, run `docker-compose up` at the root of the directory.
-When running for hte first time, you may need to run `docker-compose up` and `docker-compose down` several times to initially setup the postgresql server container.
+When running for the first time, you may need to run `docker-compose up` and `docker-compose down` several times to initially setup the postgresql server container.

 ## How to run the test scripts